Vauxoo/addons-vauxoo/stock_custom_exchange_rate_date/README.rst

 This module is maintained by Vauxoo.

-a latinamerican company that provides training, coaching, development and implementation of enterprise management systems and bases its entire operation strategy in the use of Open Source Software and its main product is Odoo.
+A latinamerican company that provides training, coaching, development and implementation of enterprise management systems and bases its entire operation strategy in the use of Open Source Software and its main product is Odoo.

-To contribute to this module, please visit http://www.vauxoo.com.
+To contribute to this module, please visit https://www.vauxoo.com.